-Grant revenue consists of a grant from California Institute for Regenerative Medicine, or CIRM and an incentive grant from Singapore Economic Development Board, or EDB.
+Grant revenue consists of a grant from California Institute for Regenerative Medicine, or CIRM, and an incentive grant from Singapore Economic Development Board, or EDB.
 Our first CIRM grant was awarded in 2009 in the amount of \$0.8 million to be earned over a two-year period.
 Our second CIRM grant was awarded in 2011 in the amount of \$1.9 million to be earned over a three-year period.
-The CIRM grant revenue is recognized as the related research and development services are performed and costs associated with the grants are recognized as research and development expense during the period incurred.
+The CIRM grant revenue is recognized as the related research and development services are performed, and costs associated with the grants are recognized as research and development expense during the period incurred.

-Grant revenue increased \$48,000, or 42%, to \$166,000 for the three months ended March 31, 2012 compared to \$118,000 for the three months ended March 31, 2011.
+Grant revenue increased \$54,000, or 49%, to \$165,000 for the three months ended June 30, 2012 compared to \$111,000 for the three months ended June 30, 2011.
 The increase is due to the revenue earned under the second CIRM grant.
-We did not have any revenue from the EDB grants in the three months ended March 31, 2012 as we reached the end of the grant periods in 2011.
-In October 2010, we received confirmation from EDB that all of our obligations under the first grant had been met and, in October 2010, we received our final grant payment relating thereto.
-Our second grant agreement with the EDB was completed in May 2011.
-Based on correspondence with EDB, we believe we have satisfied our obligations applicable to our EDB grant revenue through March 31, 2012.
+We did not have any revenue from the EDB grants in the three months ended June 30, 2012 as the grant agreement with the EDB was completed in May 2011.
+Based on correspondence with EDB, we believe we have satisfied our obligations applicable to our EDB grant revenue through June 30, 2012.